DrC0okie/HEIG_CLD_Labo4/README.md

 ## Step 1 : Deployement of a simple web application

+HelloAppEngine.java:  Java Servlet, which is a Java class that extends the functionality of a server.
+The code receives HTTP requests from clients, processes them, and returns an HTTP response.
+The Servlet is responsible for handling the logic of our application by  listenning HTTP GET requests at the "/hello" endpoint and sends a request to the "/hello" endpoint.
+When the `doGet` method is called, the servlet retrieves system properties, sets the content type of the response to plain text, and writes a response message containing the App Engine version, Java specification version.
+The response message is then sent back to the client as plain text.

+web.xml: Also known as the deployment descriptor, it's an XML configuration file for Java web applications.
+It contains information about the application's servlets, filters, listeners, context parameters, and other configurations.
+The web.xml file is used by the server to deploy and configure the application.
+The `<welcome-file-list>` specifies the default file to be served when a client requests a directory without specifying a file.

+appengine-web.xml: This file configures App Engine-specific settings  like application ID, version, and runtime.
+It helps manage resources and indicates if the app is thread-safe (`<threadsafe>` element).
+The `<runtime>` element sets the environment (e.g., Java 8), and the `<property>` element defines the logging configuration file location, such as `WEB-INF/logging.properties`.

+index.jsp: This file is a JavaServer Pages file that allows embedding Java code within HTML to create dynamic web pages.
+When a client requests the application's root URL without specifying a particular file, the server will look for a "welcome file" specified in web.xml, which is usually index.jsp.

 ## Step 2 : Develop a servlet that uses the datastore

+Here is the code of our DatastoreWrite servlet:

 ````java
 package ch.heigvd.cld.lab;